 Hidan rolled his eyes, "Well it is dumb, and it looks like this year I have to put up with him all over again."

 The bell rang, and all the students ran to their classrooms.

-"I'm going to History," Deidara said as he closed his locker, "See you at lunch, hm."
+"I'm going to History," Deidara said as he closed his locker, "See you at lunch, hmmm."

 Hidan smiled, "See ya later, blondie," he said as ran down the hallway.

 The day was almost over, and so far it had been exactly as Deidara had expected.
 History wasn't too bad.
 Mr. Asuma was actually a really good teacher who made it seem interesting.
 English with Mr. Kakashi was basically another study hall because all the teacher wanted to do was read his pervy books.
-He had put different book jackets on them so they looked innocent, but the teenagers in his class could definitely catch that mischievous glint in his eyes.
-Mr. Kakazu was a pain, but he wasn't as mean to Deidara because the blonde wasn't too bad at math.
+He put different book jackets on them so they looked innocent, but the teenagers in his class could definitely catch that mischievous glint in his eyes.
+Mr. Kakazu was a pain, but he wasn't as mean to Deidara because the blonde was actually good at math.
 It was Hidan who was going to suffer the teacher's wrath for the whole year.